zulip/zulip/README.prod.md

 certificate, so you may find that you get a blank screen when you connect to a Zulip server using a self-signed certificate.

-The Zulip iOS and Android apps in their respective stores don't yet support talking to non-zulip.com servers; the iOS app is waiting on Apple's app store review, while the Android app is waiting on someone to do the small project of adding a field to specify what Zulip server to talk to.
+The Zulip Android app in the Google Play store doesn't yet support talking to non-zulip.com servers (and the iOS one doesn't support Google auth SSO against non-zulip.com servers; there's a design for how to fix that which wouldn't be a ton of work to implement).
+If you are interested in helping out with the Zulip mobile apps, shoot an email to zulip-devel@googlegroups.com and the maintainers can guide you on how to help.

-These issues will likely all be addressed in the coming weeks; make sure to join the zulip-announce@googlegroups.com list so that you can receive the announcements when these become available.
+For announcements about improvements to the apps, make sure to join the zulip-announce@googlegroups.com list so that you can receive the announcements when these become available.

 (5) All the other features: Hotkeys, emoji, search filters,
 @-mentions, etc.  Zulip has lots of great features, make sure your